orchidsoftware/orchid.software/source/en/docs/table.md

 TD::make('SKU')->filter(Input::make()->mask('A-999999'));
 ```

-> Note: There is no need to specify the field name.
+> **Note**: There is no need to specify the field name.
 It will be delivered automatically by the column name.

 ### Width